bigskysoftware/htmx/www/essays/hypermedia-apis-vs-data-apis.md

 # Conclusion

 When designing a hypermedia API, you should use a different design mindset than you use for data APIs.
-Churn is less of a concern, and providing the end points you need for a good hypermedia experience should be your primary goal.
+Churn is much less of a concern, and providing the end points you need for a good hypermedia experience should be your primary goal.